Nixtla/statsforecast/experiments/ets/README.md

 | Quarterly | time     |        88.48 |   75.78 |     280.89        |
 | Yearly    | MASE     |         3.09 |    3.44 |     101.64        |
 | Yearly    | time     |         6.73 |   15.38 |      34.35        |
 [1] The model `ETSModel` from `statsmodels` had performance problems for particular series.
-An issue was opened.
+An [issue](https://github.com/statsmodels/statsmodels/issues/8344) was opened and answered.

 ## Reproducibility